 The symptoms will fade, even if untreated.
 Symptoms of stage 2 Lyme disease, also known as early disseminated Lyme disease, include swollen joints, particularly the knees.
 The symptoms are similar to rheumatoid arthritis.
 The difference, Soloway says, is that rheumatoid arthritis typically affects knuckles first.

 Other symptoms include Bell's palsy and heart palpitations and dizziness due to changes in heartbeat.

 Lyme disease is treated with antibiotics for two to four weeks.
 The vast majority of patients recover quickly, experts say.
-A very few people treated for Lyme disease will continue to have some symptoms.
-The cause of post-Lyme disease syndrome isn't known.
-But treatment, experts say, should target the specific symptoms, say joint swelling.
+A small percentage of people treated for Lyme disease will continue to have some symptoms.
+Although sometimes called chronic Lyme disease, this condition is officially called post-treatment Lyme disease syndrome.
+The cause of PTLDS isn't known.
+But treatment, experts say, should target the specific symptoms, such as joint swelling.
 Long-term use of IV antibiotics is not appropriate, experts say.

 You can take steps to prevent Lyme disease by taking steps to avoid a tick bite.
 Avoid bushy and grassy areas when walking in the woods, especially in the areas with deer ticks.
 Wear long pants and long-sleeved shirts and wear insect repellent containing DEET on exposed skin.
 After walking in wooded areas, thoroughly check the skin for the poppy seed-sized ticks.

 Editor's note: This story was originally published in May 2012 and has been updated with new information.